 - File a lawsuit.
 Sometimes even an experienced attorney is unable to resolve a claim through settlement negotiations.
 He can file a lawsuit for you before the statute of limitations for doing so expires if settlement negotiations are not productive.

-If you were injured in a premises liability case, let Brauns Law assist you in obtaining the compensation you deserve.
+If you were injured in a premises liability case, let Brauns Law, PC assist you in obtaining the compensation you deserve.
 David Brauns began his legal career representing insurance companies and understands their techniques for denying claims or paying less than what the victim deserves.
 This has helped him develop strategies to ensure that his clients receive the settlements they are entitled to.
 If necessary, he is not afraid to take a case to trial when the insurance company is being unreasonable.
 Fill out our online form or call our office today to schedule your free, no-obligation consultation with David Brauns to learn why he’s the right attorney for you.